renekreijveld/useragentcontent/README.md

 Functions
 ---------

-* This system plugin detects the user agent of your website visitor and can be used in Joomla articles to display content acoordingly.
+* This system plugin detects the user agent of your website visitor and can be used in Joomla articles to display content accordingly.

 * Possible tests on content: